What Are Social Skills?

 - Regulate emotions

-There are many books that teach children with autism social skills.
+There are many books that teach social skills to children with autism spectrum disorders.
 If your child is an avid reader, then this approach is the most sensible way to go.

 Parents can also learn to write their own social stories based on their child’s behavior.
 To do this, parents should familiarize themselves with the basics of creating social stories including choosing the types of sentences to be used, creating characters, and identifying the purpose of the story.